mohammadoney/Land-Cover-Classification-of-Chittagong/README.md

-# Land-Cover-Classification-of-Chittagong
 1. Objective

 The primary objective was to create a precise and reliable land cover map for the Chittagong District in Bangladesh.
 The project aimed to classify the landscape into four distinct categories—Urban, Bare Soil, Water, and Vegetation—using satellite imagery and machine learning.
 A key focus was on achieving high accuracy through rigorous validation, hyperparameter tuning, and post-processing techniques to ensure the map was robust and usable for environmental monitoring.
 2. Data Acquisition

 The project leveraged multiple geospatial data sources: